OpenNaja/cobra-tools/README.md

 # cobra-tools
 "~~Life~~ Modding finds a way."

 A simple GUI for extracting OVL and OVS archives and modifying their contents, as well as editors for the associated in-house file formats.
+Also includes a model plugin for blender.

 ![Imgur](https://i.imgur.com/g9cvfQD.png)

 ### Installation
-Get the latest release [here](https://github.com/OpenNaja/cobra-tools/releases) and unzip to a folder of your choice.
+Get the latest source code [here](https://github.com/OpenNaja/cobra-tools/archive/master.zip) and unzip to a folder of your choice.
 You need to have installed:
 - [Python 3.6 or 3.7, x64 bit](https://www.python.org/downloads/windows/) (make sure you add it to the system path during installation; 32 bit versions of python will hit their memory limit trying to read large OVLs)
 - [Microsoft Visual C++ Redistributable 2017 x64](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) (needed for texture conversion - you will likely have this installed already)
 - [Microsoft Visual C++ Redistributable 2013 x86](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) (needed for lua decompile - x86 version for now)